SDGforskning/sdg-strings/SDG14_query_action_WoS.md

     NEAR/5
         (  "pollut*"
-        OR "wastewater" OR "waste water" OR "sewage" OR "eutrophicat*" OR "excess nutrient$"
-        OR "effluent$" OR "runoff" OR "run off"
+        OR "wastewater" OR "waste water" OR "sewage" OR "eutrophicat*" OR "excess nutrient$" OR "excessive nutrients" OR "effluent$" OR "runoff" OR "run off"
         OR
           (